Home >> South Asia

 Ali Omidi - 4/5/2005

 It's after midnight and we're cruising along the potholed road that directs to Svay Pak, Phnom Penh's contemptible brothel district.
 It's very dark - the only light comes from flickering candles set in small Buddhist shrines on the roadside.
 There doesn't seem to be much activity on this hot summer night.
-Perhaps the Cambodian government's crackdown on the child-sex trade in having an effect.
+Perhaps the Cambodian government's crackdown on the child-sex trade after the recent news of herpes flare up is having an effect.
 Back in March 2003 the government had sealed 50-odd Svay Pak brothels-known for housing underage Vietnamese girls-in an effort to wash up the nation's growing image as a paedophile's paradise.